schim-app/schim/docs/index.rst

 `Unix philosophy <https://en.wikipedia.org/wiki/Unix>`_ - primarily the
 "programs that work together" part, Git and any other tools you want.
-It includes a rich CLI interface, because what good is a program if it can't be automated using scripts.
+It includes a rich CLI interface, because what good is a program if it can't be automated using scripts?
 Also, a major pet-peeve of mine, virtually all software used in industry is completely proprietary.
 This means that they mostly use encrypted binary files.
 This is so irritating because you cannot use other tools to edit files in these projects and can't utilize Git to its full potential.
-Therefore, you are constrained by the feature-richness of the proprietary software.
+Therefore, you are constrained by the feature-set of the proprietary software and can't modify it.
 Schim operates with files that are human readable and uses a project directory structure, which allows you to tweak those files with any tools you can muster.

 Be Productive
    ..